Pumps for aquaculture

 Fish farming has become an important factor in the food industry.
 Water is a natural part of the fishery production and therefore our core competence – conveyance of water – is in demand in this area.

 Operating costs in the production may quickly become high and unnecessary.
 This affects the bottom line and does not create value.
-As all propeller pumps from Lykkegaard A/S are customised, these costs are minimised and therefore the cost is not only a reflection of the quality of the product but also a guarantee for low operating costs.
+As all propeller pumps for aquaculture from Lykkegaard A/S are customised, these costs are minimised and therefore the cost is not only a reflection of the quality of the product but also a guarantee for low operating costs.

-We are specialists in the manufacture of corrosion-resistant propeller pumps.
+We are specialists in the manufacture of corrosion-resistant propeller pumps for aquaculture.
 Therefore, our solutions can be installed in water with 0.5 – 40‰ salinity and water temperatures up to 30° Celsius.
 Lykkegaard propeller pumps ensure the best circulation in sea and land-based installations, which also contributes to the fish thriving during the entire production process.
 Our pumps are manufactured in HDPE (High Density Polyethylene) with propellers, hubs and shafts in Duplex steel.

 Recirculating aquaculture systems (RAS systems)